US Dash Cam Laws By State 2024: Laws and Regulations

 Dash cams are legal in Delaware, but there are three dash cam laws to get familiar with:

-• You can’t obstruct your windshield with any non-transparent objects (including dash cams!).
-You can’t mount your dash cam on the windshield, sidewings, or side or rear windows.
-Mounting them on dashboards or behind rear view mirrors is fine.
+• Windshield mounting: You cannot obstruct the windshield with any non-transparent objects (including dash cams!).
+And you can’t mount any dash cam to a windshield, side wing, or side or rear window.
+Instead:

-• If your dash cams record audio, you must get consent from everyone in the vehicle (including your employees and your customers) before recording their voices.
+• Audio recording: Delaware is an all-party consent state, meaning you must obtain consent from everyone in the vehicle (including employees and customers) before recording audio.

 Florida